 Serengeti is the oldest national park in Tanzania and one of the most celebrated wilderness areas in the world.
 Part of the Serengeti-Mara ecosystem, the park features a variety of habitats, a huge concentration of big cats and one of the most amazing wildlife spectacles on earth: the "Great Migration".
 Every year about 2 million herbivores, mainly wildebeest, migrate through the park, following the rains in search of fresh grazing.
 Witnessing this epic, seasonal journey is a once in a lifetime experience.

-Far from the more popular northern safari circuit, Ruaha National Park and Selous Game Reserve are among the most remarkable wilderness areas in Tanzania.
-The largest national park in Tanzania, Ruaha is renowned for its diversity, dramatic sceneries and healthy populations of elephants and lions.
-Named after Sir Frederick Selous, the legendary English explorer, Selous is the largest game reserve in Africa and, like Ruaha, the perfect destination for walking safaris.
-Boat cruises on the Rufiji River are also a must-do activity.
+Far from the more popular northern safari circuit, Ruaha National Park and Nyerere National Park are among the most remarkable wilderness areas in Tanzania.
+Located in the heart of the country, Ruaha is a wild and partially unexplored park, renowned for its diversity, dramatic sceneries and many predators.
+Just 200 km west of Dar Es Salaam, Nyerere National Park is the largest national park in Tanzania.
+Like Ruaha it is a perfect destination for walking safaris and in addition you can do boat safaris on the Rufiji River.

 673 km long and up to 1,470 mt deep, Lake Tanganyika is the longest and the second deepest in the world.
 Set on its jungle-fringed shores, Gombe and Mahale National Parks are home to some of the last remaining wild chimpanzees in Africa, which can be tracked on foot and observed at close quarters.
 Gombe was made famous by Dr. Jane Goodall and her pioneering research on chimpanzee.
 Further East Katavi is one of the most remote and unspoiled parks in Tanzania, home to large numbers of elephants, buffalos, hippos and crocodiles.